mviereck/x11docker/README.md

    - Many of these capabilities are rather dangerous and should not be allowed for a container.
 Especially to mention is `SYS_ADMIN`.
  - Option `--privileged` should not be considered to be a solution.
 Basically it allows arbitrary access to the host for container applications.
    - Likely you need to share a device file in `/dev`, e.g. something like `--share /dev/vboxdrv`.
- - `--hostipc` and `--hostnet` severly reduce container isolation.
-Better solutions are desireable.
+ - `--hostipc` and `--hostnet` severely reduce container isolation.
+Better solutions are desirable.

 **3.** Open a ticket to ask for possibilities how to optimize the privilege setup.

 ### Other checks